JOHN PAT PEACE PLACE

 Overlooking the river on the grounds of the Ngurin Pilbara Cultural Centre , the Peace Place will be a serene and reflective setting for healing where family and community can gather in peace, sit by a fire and participate in the ongoing cultural life of Roebourne.

-The design of the John Pat Peace Place has been guided by John’s mother and his sister Maisie, in conversation with members of the Pat family and facilitated by Big hART.
+The design of the John Pat Peace Place has been guided by John’s mother and his sister Maisie, in conversation with members of the Pat family and facilitated by Big hART and Freya Mengler.

-Working together with Gen Dugard from Big hART and Plan E Landscape Architects, we sent a team of landscapers and one of our trucks fully laden with materials from Perth to Roebourne to work with Lucas Constructions to build this memorial garden for John Pat’s family and the residents of Roebourne.
+Working together with Genevieve Dugard from Big hART, and Plan E Landscape Architects, we sent a team of landscapers and one of our trucks fully laden with materials from Perth to Roebourne to work with Lucas Constructions to build this memorial garden for John Pat’s family and the residents of Roebourne.